Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Conclusions and outlook

 The first main result concerns the two basic dualities for orthogonal and symplectic Chern--Simons matter (CSM) theories.
 While the dualities follow naturally from brane creation/annihilation processes (Appendix~\ref{app:brane_creation_annihiliation}), the corresponding maps of $\mathbb{Z}_2^\mathcal{M}$ and $\mathbb{Z}_2^\mathcal{C}$ symmetry fugacities must be specified separately.
 The orthogonal dualities~\eqref{eq:map_SO_dual_2nodes} and~\eqref{eq:GK_3nodes_SpSOSp_dual2_fugmap} reproduce known results~\cite{Kapustin:2011gh,Aharony:2013kma,Mekareeya:2022spm}, while the symplectic dualities~\eqref{eq:map_Sp_dual_2nodes} and~\eqref{eq:GK_3nodes_SOSpSO_dual1_fugmap} are, to the best of the author’s knowledge, derived here for the first time.
 These two dualities form elementary building blocks: any duality sequence in a linear or circular CSM quiver arising from a brane configuration is expected to decompose into them.
 However, direct validation in longer quivers remains computationally out of reach.

 The second main result is the development of a magnetic quiver framework for orthosymplectic $\mathcal{N} \geq 3$ CSM quivers (Section~\ref{subsec:magnetic_quivers_OSp}).
 The construction proceeds directly from the brane system via 5-brane moves and D3 creation/annihilation, and features two notable aspects: \begin{itemize} \item In general, multiple suitable phases of a given brane system may exist, each leading to a different magnetic quiver (see Figures~\ref{fig:Example_Generic_Chain} and~\ref{fig:Example_Circular_Quiver_OddD5}).
-These quivers, though distinct, are expected to encode the maximal branch geometry for specific (possibly distinct) global forms of the original gauge group --- providing an internal consistency check. \item Using the symmetry maps from the basic dualities, a fugacity map can be established between the CSM theory and its magnetic quiver(s).
-This renders the magnetic quiver partially sensitive to the global form of the CSM gauge group.
-In the $\mathcal{N}=4$ setting, this can be (and has been) tested via Hilbert series limits of the supersymmetric index for small CSM quivers (up to three nodes). \end{itemize}
+These quivers, though distinct, are expected to encode the maximal branch geometry.
+This has been demonstrated explicitly in the examples of Sections~\ref{subsubsec:examples_linear_2nodes_N=4}--\ref{subsubsec:examples_linear_4nodes_N=4}. \item A fugacity map can be established for the magnetic quiver(s).
+Three basic mappings have been identified.
+In the $\mathcal{N}=4$ setting, this can be (and has been) tested via Hilbert series limits of the supersymmetric index for small CSM quivers. \end{itemize}

 \paragraph{Open questions.} A distinctive feature of magnetic quivers for 3d orthosymplectic Chern\-Simons matter theories is the availability of exact operator counting via supersymmetric indices and Hilbert series.
 This makes it possible, and indeed necessary, to explicitly test the proposed magnetic quivers.
 Such cross-checks are not typically feasible for magnetic quivers of higher-dimensional SCFTs.
 While the approach has been validated for theories with a small number of gauge nodes, its extension to larger quivers presents new challenges.